 We can also take our work along with us while on a vacation.

 We did an amazing one-month long road trip under budget from Chandigarh to Karnataka, covering Rajashtan, Gujarat, Maharashtra, Goa, MP and UP.
 The cost of the entire trip was less than 100,000 rupees (including fuel, stay, food and shopping).

 We managed our month long vacations under a budget that most of the other people spend on a vacation of one week.

 When we are on a workation – we work in the daytime and spend our evenings in appreciating the beauty of the places (Beaches, Markets, and Culture).
 We live at a single location and plan short weekend trips in the country.

-We are traveling the world and enjoying our mini-retirements.
+We are travelling the world and enjoying our mini-retirements.

 Now you can imagine (& compare) what the bankers mean by retirement.

 Do you want to get retirement at the cost of killing your present dreams?

 There are some other little things that give me happiness in my life.